capslocky/WcfSoapLogger/README.md

 [![PVS-Studio](https://img.shields.io/badge/pvs--studio-free-brightgreen.svg)](https://www.viva64.com/en/b/0457/)

 # WcfSoapLogger #
-This library is a tracing tool for web-services and clients built with WCF.
+This library is a message tracing tool for web-services and clients built with WCF.
-Acting on low level it captures raw XML SOAP data.
+Acting as [custom message encoder](https://docs.microsoft.com/en-us/dotnet/framework/wcf/samples/custom-message-encoder-custom-text-encoder) it captures raw XML SOAP data as plain HTTP body.

 ## Features ##
 * Exact byte content of each request and response
 * Including any malformed requests and soap faults
+* Works for both web-services and clients
 * Each request and response is a separate file
-* Works for both web-services and clients
 * Easy start, no code modification needed - just put dll and adjust config file
 * Custom handling of byte content in your code